lrbspec/lr-formatter-rs/docs/sol.md

 # SOL Format

 - Uses the [Action Message Format v0](https://rtmp.veriskope.com/pdf/amf0-file-format-specification.pdf) for the actual data
-- Assume all values are BigEndian
+- Assume all values are BigEndian per the AMF0 spec
 - This format specification does not detail every flash mod, only Beta 2 v6.0 - v6.2 and LRA

 # Header